-During the summer I offer guided evening walking tours that explore the old town, its buildings, its people, and all the stories associated with them.
+During the summer I offer guided evening tours through Lerwick that explore the old town, its buildings, its people, and all the stories associated with them.
 Without giving away too much of the tour, this blog will shed a little light into the history of our capital – and only – town in Shetland.

 Tours begin in the town centre at the Market Cross; I start by asking visitors to imagine they were standing at the same spot in 1600.
 I paint the picture; there are no buildings or houses and where the market cross stands was a small sandy beach with a gurgling fresh-water burn running down what is now Mounthooly Street (the lane beside the Tourist Centre).

-Lerwick was not a natural choice for a town and, in fact, Scalloway (6-miles to the west) was the main town in Shetland until about 1838.
+Lerwick was not a natural choice for a town and, in fact, Scalloway (six-miles to the west) was the main town in Shetland until about 1838.
 Scalloway was an obvious choice; it sits at the foot of a fertile limestone valley, has a wide, natural harbour close to rich fishing grounds, and there is a good supply of fresh drinking water.
 Lerwick did not share these qualities, and the land where the town now stands was only ever used for grazing animals from the neighbouring township of Sound (which has now been swallowed up by the town).

 The Dutch Connection